Home / Blog

 What is an AI agent?
 A clear, technical explanation for 2026

-The term 'AI agent' is used to describe everything from a basic chatbot with a web search button to a fully autonomous system running 24/7 on enterprise infrastructure.
-Here is the clear technical definition — what an AI agent is, how it works, where it is genuinely useful, and where the hype exceeds the reality.
+The term 'AI agent' describes everything from a basic chatbot with a web search button to a fully autonomous system running 24/7 on enterprise infrastructure.
+Here is the clear technical definition — what an AI agent actually is, how it works, where it is genuinely useful, and where the hype exceeds the reality.

 1 April 2026 · 8 min read